Cleo (mathematician): Personal life

-Vladimir Reshetnikov (born 1979) studied theoretical physics at the National University of Uzbekistan in the late 1990s.
+Reshetnikov studied theoretical physics at the National University of Uzbekistan in the late 1990s.
 He worked as a software developer in Tashkent before moving to the United States, where he was employed by Microsoft for several years.
 He is an active contributor to the Mathematics Stack Exchange.
 On 8 February 2025, Reshetnikov posted a Base64-encoded message on his Stack Exchange profile that, when decoded, read "Creator of Cleo".
 Similar encoded messages appeared on related accounts, including those of "Laila Podlesny" and "Oksana Gimmel", confirming these were also alternate accounts created by Reshetnikov.
 Reshetnikov explained that he created the Cleo persona to generate interest in mathematical problems that received little attention on the forum.
 According to him, the mysterious nature of the account and its terse solutions were intended to encourage other users to develop their own problem-solving approaches.